-Logger playback temporary mute and auto-restore delay settings to have the following Service user values:
+Logger playback temporary mute and auto-restore delay settings can have the following Service User values:

-- Restore after 5 seconds

-- Restore after 10 seconds

-- Restore after 15 seconds

-- Restore after 20 seconds

-- Instant auto restore (after 0 seconds)
+- Restore after 1 60 seconds - Instant auto restore (after 0 seconds)

 The logger playback input is always enabled.
 It is not be possible to be disabled, only temporarily muted during phone or radio activity.
 The logger playback signal goes to the speaker (when enabled), and always to the headset(s).